 21. Security bonds

+(1AA) In this section —

+pet does not include an assistance dog as defined in the Dog Act 1976 section 8(1).

 (1) A park operator must not require or receive payment of more than one security bond in respect of a long-stay agreement.

 Penalty for this subsection: a fine of $5 000.

+(1A) However, subsection (1) does not prevent a park operator from receiving a security bond in instalments.

 (2) A park operator must not require or receive payment of a security bond if the amount of the bond is more than the sum of —

 (a) 4 weeks’ rent; and

-(b) an amount of not more than $100 by way of security for keys, remote control entry devices or other security devices provided by the park operator for the use of a tenant or, if another amount is prescribed for the purposes of this paragraph, the prescribed amount; and

-(c) if the long-stay tenant is permitted to keep a cat or dog at the agreed premises — an amount to meet the cost of fumigating the premises at the end of the tenancy, if necessary, that is not more than $100 or, if another amount is prescribed for the purposes of this paragraph, the prescribed amount.
+(b) if the long-stay tenant is permitted to keep a pet capable of carrying parasites that can affect humans at the agreed premises — a prescribed amount to meet the cost of fumigating the premises at the end of the tenancy, if necessary.

+[(c) deleted]

 Penalty for this subsection: a fine of $5 000.

 (3) When a long-stay tenant pays a security bond, the park operator must give the long-stay tenant a receipt that specifies —